pytorch/pytorch/docs/source/notes/randomness.rst

 There are some PyTorch functions that use CUDA functions that can be a source of nondeterminism.
-One class of such CUDA functions are atomic operations, in particular :attr:`atomicAdd`, which can lead to the order of additions being nondetermnistic.
+One class of such CUDA functions are atomic operations, in particular :attr:`atomicAdd`, which can lead to the order of additions being nondeterministic.
 Because floating-point addition is not perfectly associative for floating-point operands, :attr:`atomicAdd` with floating-point operands can introduce different floating-point rounding errors on each evaluation, which introduces a source of nondeterministic variance (aka noise) in the result.